MindaugasBernatavicius/AngularCRUDWithJsonServer/README.md

 ### Requirements
 - node 14 or 16
-- nvm for better management
+- nvm for better management of multiple node versions
 - everything else in the package.json

 ### Launch procedure: